Gerald and Sara Murphy: Death and legacy

 Gerald died October 17, 1964, in East Hampton, two days after his friend Cole Porter.
 Sara died on October 10, 1975, in Arlington, Virginia.

 Nicole and Dick Diver of Tender Is the Night by F. Scott Fitzgerald are widely recognized as having been based on the Murphys, mainly from the marked physical similarities, although many of their friends, as well as the Murphys themselves, saw as much or more of Zelda and Scott Fitzgerald's relationship and personalities in the couple than those of the Murphys.
 Ernest Hemingway's couple in The Garden of Eden is not explicitly based on this pair, but given the similarities of the setting (Nice) and of the type of social group portrayed, there is clearly some basis for such an assumption.
 Guests of the Murphys often swam at Eden Roc, an event emulated in Hemingway's narrative.

+Archibald MacLeish based the main characters in his play J.B. on Gerald and Sara Murphy.

-Calvin Tomkins's biography of Gerald and Sara Murphy Living Well Is the Best Revenge was published in The New Yorker in 1962, and Amanda Vaill documented their lives in the 1995 book Everybody Was So Young.
-Both accounts are balanced, unlike some of the portrayals in the memoirs and fictitious works by their friends, including Fitzgerald and Hemingway.
+Calvin Tomkins's biography of Gerald and Sara Murphy, Living Well Is the Best Revenge, originally appeared in The New Yorker in 1962 and was published in book form in 1971.
+Amanda Vaill documented their lives in the 1995 book Everybody Was So Young.

-In 1982, Honoria Murphy Donnelly, the Murphys' daughter, with Richard N. Billings, wrote Sara & Gerald: Villa America and After.
+In 1982, Honoria Murphy Donnelly, the Murphys' daughter, wrote (with Richard N. Billings) Sara & Gerald: Villa America and After.

 On July 12, 2007, a play by Crispin Whittell titled Villa America, based entirely on the relationships between Sara and Gerald Murphy and their friends, had its world premiere at the Williamstown Theatre Festival with Jennifer Mudge playing Sara Murphy.

 Paintings by Gerald Murphy

 Gerald only painted from 1921 until 1929; he is known for his hard-edged still life paintings in a Precisionist, Cubist style.
-During the 1920s Gerald Murphy, along with other American modernist painters in Europe, notably Charles Demuth and Stuart Davis, created paintings prefiguring the pop art movement that contained pop culture imagery, such as mundane objects culled from American commercial products and advertising design.
+During the 1920s Gerald Murphy, along with other American modernist painters in Europe, notably Charles Demuth and Stuart Davis, created paintings that prefigured the pop art movement, containing pop culture imagery such as mundane objects culled from American commercial products and advertising design.